port22/docker/README.md

 # Collection of Docker Service Definitions and tools to create a docker swarm cluster

+### Requirements:
+- for redundancy, run three swarm managers (from where all commands are run)
+- create a swarm ingress network: `docker network create --driver=overlay private`

 ### Plan your infrastructure
 - define a (preferedly network-shared) place where the docker definitions are stored, like `/opt/docker/`
 - define a place where machine-dependent local data is stored, like `/data`